stan-dev/design-docs/designs/0032-stan-output-formats.md

 blocks of CSV comment lines are used to record global information.
 For example, the HMC sampler uses comments to report the stepsize, metric type, and metric at the end of adaptation and another set of comment lines to report timing information.
-The use of comment lines anywhere in the CSV file, precludes the use of many fast CSV parser libraries.
+The use of comment lines anywhere in the CSV file precludes the use of most fast CSV parser libraries.
-Furthermore, to recover information output in a comment block requires writing ad-hoc parsers.
-This is slow, error-prone, and brittle.
+It is necessary to write an ad-hoc parser to recover the information in the comment block; the result is slow, error-prone, and brittle.

 * While the plain-text format is human readable, it is suboptimal for further processing.
 Conversion to/from binary is expensive and may lose precision, unless default settings are overridden, which in turn will